-Overall, our favorite parts of Georgetown included hunting down street art through the alleys, wandering through the charming colonial homes, and eating the food.
+Overall, our favorite parts of Penang included hunting down street art through the alleys, wandering through the charming colonial homes, and eating the food.
+Really in terms of what to do in Penang, it doesn’t get better than that!
 If you only have a short time, we recommend enjoying just that!

 A special thanks to our friends Pete DeMarco of A Nomad Within and Simon Bond of Creative Photography School for showing us the best of Penang.
 Both of these guys are incredible photographers, so be sure to click on their sites and check out their phenomenal work.

 Anything to add to this list of what to do in Penang?
 Let us know below!